10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 ### Caching

-Caching is a key aspect in reaching optimal performance both from a server and browser optimisation perspective, below are caching approaches:
+Caching is a key aspect in reaching optimal performance both from a server and browser optimization perspective, below are caching approaches:

 *   Ensure all static assets have cache busters in the form of either a version or fingerprint in the filename or unique query string in the URL.
 This needs to be implemented along with a cache-control header max-age of at least 1 month but optimally 1 year.
 *   A CDN is highly recommended, most popular CDN’s may offer page caching, browser caching and image optimizations.